brylevkirill/notes/Reinforcement Learning.md

 >	"Unlike many intrinsic motivation algorithms, pseudo-counts also do not rely on learning a forward (transition and/or reward) model.
 This point is especially important because a number of powerful density models for images exist (Van den Oord et al., 2016), and because optimality guarantees cannot in general exist for intrinsic motivation algorithms based on forward models."

 ----
+>	"Take maximum likelihood based tabular approach in RMAX and replace it with high-dimensional density estimator, and rather than estimating transition function just try to estimate unconditional probability of being in a state.
+Because it is a high-dimensional density estimator it won't be count-based the way tabular model of RMAX would be.
+But in a pseudo-count approach we ask ourselves, suppose this method was a count-based (which it is not), what counts need to be in order to explain the change in estimated probability that results from updating the model with a new data point.
+Then it can be used to drive systematic exploration similar to RMAX."

 >	"Authors derived pseudo-counts from Context Tree Switching density models over states and used those to form intrinsic rewards."

 >	"Bayesian surprise: maximize KL between posterior (after seeing observation) and prior (before seeing it).